dumplingman0403/COVID-19-CT-Image-Diagnosis-via-Transfer-Learning/README.md

 ```bash
 python3 Model.py
 ```
 Step 2.
 Select transfer learning model by input model's name.
-In the following, we choose ResNet50V2 as the transfer learning model.
+For example, in the following, we choose ResNet50V2 as the transfer learning model.

 ```bash
 select transfer learning model: